What is the ISPCC’s Shield Programme?

 The Shield Programme is how the ISPCC supports communities, school and clubs to tackle and prevent bullying.
 In 2015, almost 6,700 children contacted the ISPCC about bullying.
 That’s 18 children per day.
 Because we listen to children every day ,we know the impact that bullying has on their lives, on their self-esteem, on their ability to grow.
 That's why we provide the Shield programme resources free of charge to schools, clubs and groups in Ireland.

-The ISPCC has developed a range of Shield resources, providing children and young people with the necessary coping skills to deal with and protect themselves from bullying.
+Our Shield resources provide schools with an effective proogramme to tackle bullying, and provide young people with the necessary coping skills to deal with and protect themselves from bullying.
 Shield has four key elements

 - Shield My School Tool/Shield my Club Tool – over 200 signed up to date